home-assistant/developers.home-assistant/docs/device_automation_action.md

 Device actions are defined as dictionaries.
 These dictionaries are created by your integration and are passed to your integration to create a function that checks the condition.

+Home Assistant includes a template to get started with device actions.
+To get started, run inside a development environment `python3 -m script.scaffold device_action`.

-To get started with device actions, create a new file `device_action.py`.
-The file will need to contain the following functions and constants:
+The template will create a new file `device_action.py` in your integration folder and a matching test file.
+The file contains the following functions and constants:

 ## `ACTION_SCHEMA`